apache/celix/documents/cmake_commands/readme.md

 The docker dir can be found in `<cmake_build_dir>/docker[/<group_name>]/<docker_name>`.

 The provided bundle targets for a docker dir do not have to exists (yet).
-This removes the need for correctly order the add_bundle commands so that all bundle target are present before an `add_celix_docker` command.
+This removes the need for correctly order the add_celix_bundle commands so that all bundle target are present before an `add_celix_docker` command.
 If the bundle target is never added CMake will give an error:
   ```